A. Advantages of embryo freezing -

 fertility, (embryo freezing is currently the most effective way for women to preserve

 Patient has full control over the future use of their embryos

-Before the storage process begins, at ACME fertility clinic & IVF center, we
+Before the storage process begins, at ACME fertility, we

 take an informed consent with following specifications–

 - 1. How long you want the embryos to be stored (the standard period is ten years).

 - 2. What should happen to your embryos if you or your partner were to die or become